eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_index.md

 minutes_to_complete: 30

-who_is_this_for: Software developers who want to trace an Arm-based system.
+who_is_this_for: Software developers who want to use trace on an Arm-based system.

 learning_objectives:
     - Understand how trace works on your target
     - Understand which trace mode best fits your run environment
     - Know the different trace types available for your target
-    - Understand what each trace type can be used for
+    - Understand the uses for each type of trace
-    - Pick tools to use to trace
+    - Choose the appropriate tools for trace

 prerequisites:
     - An Arm-based target